newswirecom/test-project-backend/README.md

 Thank you for applying for an engineer position at Newswire.\
 This project is designed to test your skills with Laravel, SQL and VueJS.\
-It should take no more than 4 hours.
+It should take no more than 4 hours but please focus on quality over quantity.

 ### Requirements